MattAFRL/abtestgen/README.md

 And that will generate a class which will create two tests that will cover those three TextViews.

-There's also a `DefinedTest` class which allows you to define more complex tests which may not be possible to generate with the annotation processor.
+There's also a `DefinedTest` class which allows you to define more complex tests that may not be possible to generate with the annotation processor.

 ##To use
 To use, you'll want to add the following to your build.gradle: